lakeff/ReinoCMDS2/README.md

 # KindredCommands for V Rising
 KindredCommands is a server modification for V Rising that adds chat commands for the goal of server administration.
 This is built upon CommunityCommands by deca, and AdminCommands by willis with some fixes/tweaks and new commands added.
 Credits to all of them for their work and inspiration.
 Also, thanks to the V Rising modding and server communities for ideas and requests!
+Commands now log to the server log for accountability and tracking.

 [Territory ID Map](https://i.imgur.com/phmRmP7.jpeg)